operand/agency/README.md

 # `everything`

-A fast and minimal foundation for combining human, AI, and other computing systems, in python
+A fast and minimal foundation for integrating human, AI, and other computing systems, in python